pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 | Taxes and other expenses               |  10,645 |   8,645 |
 | **Net income**                         |  72,738 |  61.271 |

-The revenue is broken down into 3 segments:
+I broke the revenue down into 3 segments:

 - Productivity and Business Processes (Office, LinkedIn)
 - Intelligent Cloud (Azure)